flutter/website/src/content/add-to-app/index.md

 Web limitations:

-* Multi-engine mode is not supported.
+* Multi-engine mode is not supported (multi-view only).
 * There's no way to completely "shutdown" the Flutter engine.
 The app can remove all the [FlutterView][] objects and make sure all data is garbage collected using normal Dart concepts.
 However, the engine will remain warmed up, even if